Loading...

 Mixing different TTLs

-You can use both 1-hour and 5-minute cache controls in the same request, but with an important constraint: Cache entries with longer TTL must appear before shorter TTLs (i.e., a 1-hour cache entry must appear before any 5-minute cache entries).
+You can use both 1-hour and 5-minute cache controls in the same request, but with an important constraint: Cache entries with longer TTL must appear before shorter TTLs (that is, a 1-hour cache entry must appear before any 5-minute cache entries).

-When mixing TTLs, we determine three billing locations in your prompt:
+When mixing TTLs, the API determines three billing locations in your prompt:

 1. Position A: The token count at the highest cache hit (or 0 if no hits).